jianxiaoguo/website/content/en/docs/applications/using-dryccpath.md

   - bundle exec puma -C config/puma.rb
 ```

-For more deployment information, please refer to the drycc [examples](https://github.com/drycc/samples).
+For more deployment examples, see the Drycc [samples](https://github.com/drycc/samples).